armandorvila/todo-api-spring/README.md

 # TODO API Spring Framework
-Small project ot implement a REST TODO API on top of JAva 8 and Spring Framework 5.
+Small project that implements a REST TODO API on top of JAva 8 and Spring Framework 5.

 # Feature list